sweh/ajja/docs/contributing.rst

 Contributing
 ============

-All open-source projects live through their community, so does `gocept.jsform`.
+All open-source projects live through their community, so does `ajja`.
 You are very welcome to contribute bug fixes and feature proposals.
 Please note the following guidelines:

-* `gocept.jsform` is hosted on github: http://github.com/gocept/gocept.jsform
+* `ajja` is hosted on github: http://github.com/gocept/ajja

 * Use github's issue tracker to submit bug fixes or feature proposals.